-So, fuel pumps on most modern vehicles; are electric and are mounted in the fuel tank.
+So, fuel pumps on most modern vehicles, are electric and are mounted, in the fuel tank.
 However, older ones were just mechanical.

 Consequently, when the key is turned or the button is pressed; the fuel pump is activated and should be pressurized.
 But, if you have fuel pump issues, it may not even make it that far.

 So, it’s normal for a fuel pump to make, a low humming noise as it runs.
-But, as the pump begins to wear out; the sound can change into more of a loud whining or droning.
+But, as the fuel pump begins to fail; the sound can change, into more of a loud whining or droning.

 Warning Signs Of, Fuel Pump Issues:

 - Difficulty Starting

 - Engine Sputtering

 However, a fuel pump will sometimes operate for a while; at a lower level of efficiency, before complete failure.
 That’s when you’re likely to notice, trouble starting your engine.
 You may also have to hold the ignition on, for longer than normal; or you may have to try more than once.